 Before long, Emma is pulled into Earl’s isolated world that quickly spirals into a house of horrors.
 Confronting the boy’s demons, both real and imagined, brings Emma’s tragic past to the surface and the two make a choice to survive.

 Tinfoil Butterfly is a tough book for me to rate.
 It’s a horror story so obviously I was willing to suspend my disbelief for a chilling story.
 I found myself several times saying out loud, “Nooooo, why would you do that?
 Who does that?” when there were major red flags / creepy vibes.
 (I’m that person throwing popcorn during a movie and yelling my frustrations at the screen.
 From the comfort of my own home of course.)

 *Yells at book* Get out of there girl!
 I’d rather take my chances walking to the next town in a blizzard!

 Emma has a terribly sad and over-the-top disturbing past that readers learn in a series of flashbacks.
 Earl’s current situation is also over-the-top and heartbreaking.
 I liked that the two characters found kindred spirits in each other but it felt rushed.

 Overall, this read like an average horror movie: I was entertained and appreciated the disturbing atmosphere but was never invested.

 And finally, this book is billed as “The Shining meets About a Boy” and that is completely inaccurate.
 The comparisons stop at boy in an isolated location.

 I’d mention this book to readers who enjoy horror with metaphysical elements.

-Thanks to Doubleday and NetGalley for providing me with an ARC in exchange for my honest review.
-The Invited is scheduled for release on April 30, 2019.
+Thanks to MCD x FSG Originals and NetGalley for providing me with an ARC in exchange for an honest review.
+Tinfoil Butterfly is scheduled for release on September 10, 2019.